xelalexv/dregsy/README.md

 | `LOG_METHODS` | include method names in log messages | `true`, `false` |

 ### Running Natively
+Pre-built binaries are provided in the release section of this project.
+Note however that currently, only the `linux_amd64` flavor is tested upon release.
+All other binaries are untested.
+Feedback is welcome!

 If you run *dregsy* natively on your system, with relay type `docker`, the *Docker* daemon of your system will be used as the relay for all sync tasks, so all synced images will wind up in the *Docker* storage of that daemon.

 ### Running Inside a Container